wp-plugins/resize-image-after-upload/readme.txt

 1. Upload the plugin 'resize-image-after-upload' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Make your settings through the 'Settings > Resize Image Upload' menu in WordPress
+3. Activate the resize function and set maximum width and height through the 'Settings > Resize Image Upload' menu in WordPress
 4. Upload images while writing posts and pages.

 == Screenshots ==

 1. Full preview of the settings screen

-== Frequently Asked Questions ==

-Q. Why not reduce images in height?
-A. The reason I wrote the plugin was to stop breaking the layout with images that are to large.
-Height is not always an issue.
-Maybe in future this option will be added.

-Q. Does it keep my EXIF data?
-A. No. Although it is programmatically possible to extract that data first and put it somewhere in the metadata, which is not currently implemented, but a possibility for future releases.

 == Changelog ==

+= 1.1.0 =
+* [Update] Added ability to set maximum height (thanks @Wonderm00n).

 = 1.0.1 =
-* Update to read me, no feature updates unfortunately
+* [Update] Update to read me, no feature updates unfortunately.

 = 1.0.0 =
-* Created initial plugin.
+* [Added] Initial release.